Contact a lawyer now

 Supervised Visitation

-When a child’s safety and well-being are the primary concern, the court order supervised visitation.
+When a child’s safety and well-being are the primary concern, the court orders supervised visitation.
 It allows a third person to supervise the children and non-custodial parents during their meetings.

-This order took place while the child and parents are not so familiar with each other.
+This order took place while the child and parents were not so familiar with each other.
 Shocking, but true.
-Sometimes a non-custodial parent and child met after so many years.
+Sometimes a non-custodial parent and child meet after so many years.
 They need time to know each other.

 Visitation Maintaining a Schedule

 This type of order helps both parents and children to have a complete visitation plan.
-So, there shouldn’t be any conflict on visitation.
+So, there shouldn’t be any conflict over visitation.
 The parent and child can meet on the date and time described in the schedule.
-Visitation schedule includes any special occasions, holidays, vacations, etc.
+The visitation schedule includes any special occasions, holidays, vacations, etc.

 Reasonable Visitation

-This is actually an open-ended order that gives the parents flexibility to work together.
-It allows the non-custodial parent and child on their convenient schedule.
+This is an open-ended order that gives the parents flexibility to work together.
+It allows the non-custodial parent and child to have a convenient schedule.
 Reasonable visitation works if both parents can communicate well.

 However, if there are any disagreements, reasonable visitation will never bring a good result.
 It can instead cause a serious issue between the child and parents.